Thoseyearsbrian/Aegis/SurgeAegis/Docs/en-US/README.md

 - **Apple Unlock Rules**: [@VirgilClyne](https://github.com/VirgilClyne)
 - **Pegasus IOC**: [@AmnestyTech](https://github.com/AmnestyTech)  for Pegasus C2 blocklist sources

-If your work was not properly credited, please contact me.
-I’ll update the acknowledgements promptly.
+If you believe your work is missing from the acknowledgements, please feel free to contact me — I will add it promptly.

 ## **🔐 Disclaimer**

-This is a non-commercial, community-driven open-source rule set for personal security enhancement only.

-By using this project, you agree to the following terms:
+This project is a non-profit, open-source security rule set aimed at helping users enhance their network defense capabilities.
+By using this project, you acknowledge that you have read, understood, and agreed to the following terms:

-- Some content is derived from public threat intelligence or open-source projects.
-All sources are cited.
-Contact me to remove any disputed content.
-- Use at your own risk.
-Always test before deployment.
-I am not liable for any disruption or damage caused.
-- Commercial use is prohibited without written permission.
-- This project is provided “as is” with no warranties.
-Users assume full responsibility.
-- The rules are for lawful use only.
-Do not use for offensive security, evasion, or malicious purposes.
-- Authors disclaim all liability for direct or indirect loss from use of this content.
+1. **Third-Party Sources**: Some rules are based on publicly available threat intelligence (e.g., security reports, threat databases, GitHub projects).
+All references are properly cited.
+If you believe any content is inappropriate, please contact the author for revision or removal.
+2. **False Positive Warning**: As the rule set may include generalized blocking strategies, users must conduct thorough testing before deployment to ensure normal functionality is not impacted.
+The project author assumes no responsibility for issues caused by false positives, including connection failures or feature disruptions.
+3. **Commercial Use Notice**: This project is released under the MIT License.
+You are free to use it for both commercial and non-commercial purposes, provided that you comply with the license terms and retain proper attribution and annotations.
+We oppose misuse of the rules for closed-source, anti-public-interest, or anti-open-source practices.
+4. **No Warranty**: This project is provided “as is”, without any express or implied warranties regarding its completeness, accuracy, timeliness, or suitability.
+Users bear full responsibility for any risks incurred from its use.
+5. **Usage Restrictions**: All rules and configuration files are strictly intended for legal purposes, including network defense, traffic control, and security research.
+Any use for offensive actions, reverse engineering, audit evasion, or other illicit activities is strictly prohibited.
+6. **Liability Limitation**: The project author shall not be held liable for any direct or indirect losses (including but not limited to data breaches, service interruptions, or security failures) arising from the use, duplication, or distribution of this project.
-- I reserve the right to update or remove any part of the repository without notice.
+7. **Right to Modify**: The project author reserves the right to update, modify, or remove any part of this project or disclaimer at any time without prior notice.
+You are advised to regularly check the repository for the latest version.

-**There are no hidden backdoors, proxy endorsements, or spyware.** All rules are plaintext, self-hosted, open for review, and built for transparency and community trust.
+Author’s Statement: This project does not engage in malicious activities, does not include hidden backdoors or monitoring mechanisms, does not promote proxy services, and contains no obfuscated or harmful logic.
+All rule contents are written in plain text, fully commented, structured clearly, and hosted solely within this repository for community review, audit, and traceability.

 ## **🏅 License**